A Thin Blue Line – The Difficulty of Policing

 Members of enforcement bodies do not seem to question what they are asked to do.
 There are countless examples of strong police lines overpowering, even violently suppressing resistance.

-• In Myanmar, the army shooting protestors.
+• In Myanmar, the army is shooting at protestors.

-When officers make forceful arrests, when they send tear gas into a crowd, when they fire rubber bullets at protestors what are they thinking?
+When officers make forceful arrests, when they send tear gas into a crowd, when they fire rubber bullets at protestors, what are they thinking?

 Do they just think that they’re doing their job?
 Have they been trained to blindly follow orders?
 Is their discipline so endemic that they never think to question their actions?

 Perhaps it is a particular focus of the recruitment process that they only appoint candidates who will not challenge authority.
-Do they search out candidates that don’t mind relinquishing their opinions, candidates that don’t have any opinions or do they seek candidates who will just follow orders over anything else?
+Do they search out candidates that don’t mind relinquishing their opinions, candidates that don’t have any opinions, or do they seek candidates who will just follow orders over anything else?

 Once recruited, the intensive training means that these people are drilled into obeying orders.
 There may even be an element of indoctrination in the training.
 There has to be.
 It is the only way the system can maintain itself.